Influence of the Spectral Energy Distribution of Reionization-Era Sources on the Lyman-$\alpha$ Forest: Methodology

 Traditionally, models of ionizing photon production rate (or emissivity) in reionization studies focus on the cumulative contribution of ionizing photons from evolving stellar populations, often incorporating time-dependent source formation histories to estimate the global photon budget.
 However, in this study, we adopt a different approach.
 While we still utilize an ionizing photon production rate-based framework, our focus is not on the integrated luminosity evolution over time, but rather on how variations in the spectral energy distribution (SED) of the sources influence IGM and hence Ly$\alpha$ forest observables.
 By isolating the impact of SED shape, assuming a fixed ionizing photon production rate model, we aim to determine whether different assumptions about the source spectra can significantly alter interpretations of the Ly$\alpha$ forest.
 To this end, the source ionizing photon production rate is evaluated according to the prescription introduced by \citet{Ciardi2012}, namely, we have assumed a total comoving ionizing photon production rate at each redshift, $\epsilon\rm{_{tot}(\mathit{z}_i)}$, and distributed it in terms of rate of ionizing photons (${\dot{N}_{\text{ion}}}$) among all the halos proportionally to their mass.
 We display our adopted redshift evolution of ${\dot{N}_{\text{ion}}}$ in Figure \ref{fig:siminput_emiss}.
 This approach assures by design that the ionizing photon production rate is broadly consistent with $z= 5-6$ observations \citep{becker2021,gaikwad2023,davies2024}.
 Additionally, this approach does not require any assumption on the escape fraction of ionizing photons, which is a very uncertain quantity (\citealt{vanzella2016,vanzella2018,matthee2018,naidu2018,steidel2018,fletcher2019}; for a review see \citealt{wood2000,Pratika2018}).
 Differently from \citet{Ciardi2012}, though, rather than having a purely linear relation between the ionizing ionizing photon production rate and the halo mass, we have incorporated Gaussian noise scatter with mean $\mu=0$ and standard deviation $\sigma=0.01$ in the log-log scale, conserving the total ionizing photon production rate (as done in \citealt{enrico2019,Basu2024}).
+The adopted scatter is intended to represent modest halo-to-halo variability in ionizing output, and we have tested that it has a negligible impact on the large-scale Ly$\alpha$ forest statistics analyzed here, which are primarily sensitive to the ensemble-averaged emissivity.